iLert/docs/integrations/serverdensity.md

 ---
 description: >-
-  The iLert Server Density Integration helps you to easily connect iLert with Server Density.
+  The ilert Server Density Integration helps you to easily connect ilert with Server Density.
 ---

 # Server Density

-With the iLert Server Density integration you can create alerts in iLert based on Server Density notifications.
+With the ilert Server Density integration you can create alerts in ilert based on Server Density notifications.

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

 ### Create a Server Density alert source <a href="#create-alert-source" id="create-alert-source"></a>